 Between 2017 and 2018, Hilary led preparation for CQC inspections at North East London Foundation Trust and North Middlesex University Hospital.

 Director of HR and Communications Rhona Mason

-Director of IM&T Will Lewis
+Director of Digital Services Will Lewis

 Will joined CSH Surrey in November 2015.
-He has a strong background in developing IM&T services for health organisations and a good understanding of our employee owned social enterprise model having worked for another employee-owned community interest company before joining CSH Surrey.
+He has a strong background in developing digital services for health organisations and a good understanding of our employee owned social enterprise model having worked for another employee-owned community interest company before joining CSH Surrey.